Pathway to Health Professions Program

 Department of Health Sciences

 The Pathway to Health Professions Program leads to a B.S. degree and enables students to fulfill all of the health science prerequisites for post-baccalaureate and graduate programs.
-This fully integrated program prepares students for careers in nursing, cardiovascular perfusion, physician assistant studies, exercise physiology, cardiac rehabilitation therapy, occupational therapy, and physical therapy.
+This fully integrated program prepares students for careers in nursing, physician assistant studies, exercise physiology, cardiac rehabilitation therapy, occupational therapy, and physical therapy.
 Courses in clinical research are also included, which give students a strong foundation in clinical research and prepares them for possible employment in clinical research settings.

 If you are sure of a career in a health profession, and want to explore options, try this pathway.